Using Quality Score to Guide Optimisations: Google Best Practices

 What is AdWords Quality Score

-Our measurement of quality helps us show more useful ads in higher positions on Google.com search results pages, so that users see ads that are relevant to their query and advertisers get clicks from qualified users.
+Our measurement of quality helps us show more useful ads in higher positions on Google.com search results pages, so that users see ads that are relevant to their query and advertisers get clicks from users who are more likely to buy.
 Besides creating happier users, those high-quality ads have the potential to earn extra benefits for advertisers, like lower costs per click and eligibility to surface more information with ad extensions.

 This makes ad quality critically important to AdWords advertisers.
 Yet there are plenty of misconceptions about the topic, specifically about the metric Quality Score that’s reported in your account.
 In an attempt to clear up some of those misconceptions, we wanted to explain how advertisers should think about and react to their Quality Score metrics.